gletz/github.io/README.md

 This page was published with github's autogenerator.
 The autogenerator is a page of instructions and buttons, in a step-by-step wizard format, that show you how to publish a github page.
 But the instructions end up being the page you generate.
 It's OK.
 I guess the idea is now to change it.

 ###Background###
-I graduated from the UW in Seattle with a BFA in graphic design.
 I began my career as a graphic designer in the 1980s, when most computers were giant mainframes instead of phones and tablets.
 After a brief period doing traditional print design in Dallas and New Mexico, I found my way to San Francisco just as design and computers were about to converge.
 I was in the right place at the right time.

 In 1995, I returned to Seattle to accept a job offer from Microsoft, where I worked for seven years, most of them as a product designer in the Office group.